lRoMYl/reddit/README.md

 ## Functionalities;
 ### List of topics, sorted by vote and filtered to 20 items (In-memory repo, no persistency)
+- A struct Topic is used to store the data for the topic
-- Topics are stored into TopicRepository that implements a custom generic Repository protocol that adhere to simple operation such as find, getAll, add, update and delete
+- A common Repository protocol which includes all basic operation such as find, getAll, add, update and delete
+- TopicRepository implement the Repository protocol and manage an array of Topic struct internally and perform the operations internally
 - Sorting is implemented using Comparable interface and built-in sort mechanism, specifically sorted(by:)
-- Filtering is implemted using built-in filter mechanism, specifically prefix(_:)
+- Filtering is implemented using built-in filter mechanism, specifically prefix(_:)

 ### Add text based topic with minimum 0 characters and maximum 255 characters limit validation
 - Simple validation using guard statement to check for the inputs validity after removing white space and new lines